ssenmosip/mosip-temp-documentation/Tester-Documentation.md

 3. How to enhance the existing data coverage?

+# 6. E2E Test Automation Suite - User Guide
+1. How to add test cases for a new API?

+2. How to run the IDA automation suite?

+3. How to enhance the existing data coverage?

 # 1 Introduction
 ## 1.1 Overview
 The MOSIP architecture mainly consists of the following functional blocks/modules